patters-match/z88/z88apps/zprom/readme.txt

                 mpm -b -I<path to OZ definitions> -l<path/filename to standard library> @zprom

    This will create the executable file "zprom.bin".
-Please refer to "applic.h" for position of code in 32K application card.
+Please refer to "applic.def" for position of code in 32K application card.